mvelikikh/Keypirinha-Plugin-SQLPlus/README.md

 ## Configuration parameters

-The plugin supports following configurable parameters:
+The plugin supports the following configurable parameters:
 1. **label** - the prefix to give to any Catalog item created for this plugin.
-Used to provide suggestions, so that the plugin kicks in if the input in the launcher is like "sqlplus string".
-The default value is 'sqlplus'
+Used to provide suggestions, so that the plugin kicks in if the input in the launcher is like `sqlplus` *string*.
+The default value is `sqlplus`
 2. **default_login_string** - this is a convenience setting.
-When there is no '@' sign in the input and a Catalog item built from one of TNS aliases is selected, then the default_login_string is appended to the input along with '@' and the selected TNS alias.
+When there is no `@` sign in the input and a Catalog item built from one of TNS aliases is selected, then the default_login_string is appended to the input along with `@` and the selected TNS alias.
 3. **working_dir** - defines the directory from which SQL\*Plus is launched,
 so that the chdir command is executed to that directory and then SQL\*Plus is run.
-It is set to %USERPROFILE% by default.
+It is set to `%USERPROFILE%` by default.
-4. **debug** - set it to True to enable debug output.
+4. **debug** - set it to `True` to enable debug output.
+The default value is `False`.

 ## Change Log